These are 10 of the best books about Japan that are worth reading if you plan to visit or are just interested in Japan life in general.

 In the four hundred years since, Yasuke has been known in Japan largely as a legendary, perhaps mythical figure.

 Now African Samurai presents the never-before-told biography of this unique figure of the sixteenth century, one whose travels between countries, cultures and classes offers a new perspective on race in world history and a vivid portrait of life in medieval Japan.

 This is a good video that explains a lot about Yasuke:

 Books About Japan

-So that’s the run down on what I would recommend to read about Japan.
-Hopefully you found one you like.
+So that’s the rundown on what I would recommend reading about Japan.
+Hopefully, you found the one you like.

-And if you have an interest in Japanese animation these are 10 Japanese animation I recommend to watch.
+And if you have an interest in Japanese animation these are 10 Japanese animations I recommend to watch.

 And you guessed it… another 10 recommended list.
 This one is the 10 best samurai movies to watch.